-The hydrodynamic interactions between bacteria can lead to the dynamical instability of the polar or nematic alignment, which can lead to chaotic bending flows observed in experiments of the collective motion of bacteria \cite{Dunkel2013}.
+The hydrodynamic interactions between bacteria can lead to the dynamical instability of the polar or nematic alignment, which can lead to chaotic bending flows observed in experiments of the collective motion of bacteria (cf.~Fig.~\ref{example_active_matter_fig}(b)) \cite{Dunkel2013}.
 This bacterial turbulence, although an interesting phenomenon on its own, hinders the application of simple active fluid dynamics to predict the behavior of the collective dynamics of bacteria.
 Recent studies have proposed methods to control the active turbulence by using pillars or a liquid-crystal medium \cite{Nishiguchi2018, Reinken2020}.
 Periodically located pillars can rectify the flow of active matter and the clockwise and anti-clockwise vortices can alternately appear in the squared regions surrounded by pillars.
+If one uses other periodic alignments of pillars that have sublattice structures, the rectified flow can break symmetries and enable the realization of an active-matter counterpart of topological insulators discussed in Sec.~\ref{sec:5b2}.
 Another method uses rod-like passive particles, which will allow bacteria to align parallel or anti-parallel to the passive particles \cite{Zhou2014,Peng2016}.

 Cultured cells, usually referring to mammalian-derived cells that are harvested in a dish, have been considered as model systems for active matter experiments, although the properties of the migration of cells and the cell-to-cell interactions are diverse.
 Cells within real tissues and development have been observed to undergo collective cell dynamics~\cite{Trepat2009}, which has been explained by the combination of the cytoskeletal dynamics as well as the adhesive properties between particular cell types.